mafewer/GradePlus/README.md

 ### XAMPP

 To run the initial boiler plate code, you only need PHP which comes bundled with XAMPP.
 XAMPP will be used to run the PHP server and MySQL database in the future.
-Here is an quick look.
+Here is a quick look.
 Just clicking the first two buttons will do the job.
 No need for complex MySQL or Docker setups.
 Again not needed for initial setup.

 <img width="400px" src="https://github.com/user-attachments/assets/4e48b96c-a4b2-488b-b4c1-ff2142fc9b36">
 <br><br>